Fully quantum inflation: quantum marginal problem constraints in the service of causal inference: Fully quantum inflation

 It is useful to contrast the classical and quantum cases.
 We will not, however, review the inflation technique for classical causal models.
 Rather, we will present the technique only for quantum causal models.
 The description of the technique for classical causal models can be recovered from the quantum one, as noted at the end of Sec.~\ref{Qcausalmodels}, by simply restricting attention to density operators that are diagonal in some fixed product basis over the subsystems and channels that act as stochastic maps relative to these bases.

-The first step in using the inflation technique consists of producing, from the original DAG $G$, a new DAG $G'$, termed the {\em inflation} of $G$, in the following way (the reader is referred to~\cite{WolfeSpekkensFritz_2019} for a more complete treatment).
+The first step in using the inflation technique consists of producing, from the original DAG $G$, a new DAG $G'$, termed the {\em inflation} of $G$, in the following way (the reader is referred to Ref.~\cite{WolfeSpekkensFritz_2019} for a more complete treatment).
 The set of nodes of $G'$, denoted $\mathsf{Nodes}(G')$, are labelled in such a way that each can be associated to a node of $G$, with the possibility that more than one node of $G'$ is associated to a single node in $G$.
-We refer to nodes of $G'$ that are associated to a given node of $G$ as {\em copies} of the latter.
+That is, the inflation $G'$ comes with a fixed surjective map $\mathsf{DropCopyIndex}_{G' \rightarrow G} : \mathsf{Nodes}(G') \rightarrow \mathsf{Nodes}(G)$.
+If the nodes of $G$ are labelled as $A,B,\dots,Z$ then the nodes of $G'$ can be labelled as $A_{i}, B_{j}, \dots, Z_{k}$ where $i$, $j$ and $k$ are indices in the natural numbers whose ranges depend on the choice of $G'$.
+The surjective map is then defined via $\mathsf{DropCopyIndex}_{G' \rightarrow G}(A_{i}) = A$ for all $i$ and similarly for the other nodes.
+We refer to the nodes $A_{i}$ of $G'$ that are associated to a given node $A$ of $G$ as {\em copies} of the latter, and the subscript $i$ is referred to as the {\em copy-index}.